 ARRESTS:

 All arrests by CS personnel will be governed by the laws of arrest as dictated by the California Penal Code.
-Any arrest by CS personnel will be made as a private person’s arrest in the presence of GPD Officer who will take custody of the arrestee as provided by law.
-If an arrestee must be transported off campus GPD personnel will provide such transportation.
-A CS Officer or Supervisor may accompany them and remain present to complete booking information when appropriate.
+Any arrest by CS personnel will be made as a private person's arrest in the presence of a GPD Officer who will take custody of the arrestee as provided by law.
+If an arrestee must be transported off campus, GPD personnel will provide such transportation.

 JAIL PROCEDURES: